plone/plone.recipe.codeanalysis/README.rst

     hook.
 Default is ``False``.

 **jenkins**
-    If set to True, the flake8, jshint and csslint code analysis steps will write output files that can be processed by the `Jenkins Violations plugin`_.
+    If set to True, the code analysis steps will write output files that can be processed by the `Jenkins Violations plugin`_.
 Default is ``False``.